Kevin Spencer

 • Austin College, B.A., 1989

-• I wrote a paper and gave a speech to estate planners and probate attorneys advising them of problems and traps we see planners get in, when they do not take notes, do not pay attention to detail and begin to think the process of executing a Will is routine and loses its importancde to them., Speaker, Estate (Planning) Litigation Pointers: A Litigator's Perspective, Collin County Probate Section, 2016
+• Authored a paper and gave a speech to estate planners and probate attorneys advising them of problems and traps we see planners get in, when they do not take notes, do not pay attention to detail and begin to think the process of executing a Will is routine and loses its importance to them., Speaker/Author, Estate (Planning) Litigation Pointers: A Litigator's Perspective, Collin County Probate Section, Legal, 2016

 • This is an article providing practice tips and pointers about creating a good estate planning process that will arm a scrivener to defend his or her work if a will contest ever arises., Author, Good Estate Planning Process: A Panacea for Litigation, 11 Tex.
 Tech Est. Plan & Com Prop.
 L.J.
 137-150 (February 2019), Estate Planning; Estate Litigation, Litigation, 2019